Après-ski and non-skiers

 Please see the separate Restaurants page for more information about Val d’Isère’s restaurants.

-The ultra-modern sport and aquatic centre has lane swimming, rapids, a bubble area, water sprays and a rock padding pool with a slide and balls for younger children, as well as aqua aerobics classes in English.
+The ultra-modern sport and aquatic centre has lane swimming, rapids, a bubble area and water sprays as well as aqua aerobics classes in English.
 Also squash, table tennis and badminton.
-Your first visit to the pools is free when you show your ski pass, though there are supplements to pay for the spa (sauna, jacuzzi, steam bath, hydro-massage, etc.), climbing wall, and the gym overlooking the pool.
+One visit to the pools is free when you show your ski pass, though there are supplements to pay for the spa (sauna, jacuzzi, steam bath, hydro-massage, etc.), climbing wall, and the gym overlooking the pool.

 MASSAGE AND PHYSIOTHERAPY

-The physiotherapists at Bonne Santé can treat long-term or recently acquired sports injuries in their town-centre clinic or in the comfort of your chalet.
+The physiotherapists at Bonne Santé can treat long-term or recently acquired sports injuries in their clinic in the Portillo building or in the comfort of your chalet.
 They also offer a range of sports and relaxation massages, and are recognised by most insurance companies for injury treatment.
 Prices start at €50 for a 30-minute massage.

 There are also spas with small pools, steam rooms and saunas in numerous hotels in the centre of Val d’Isère.